 1. Optimize Images

-There are many ways to optimize images, but the most efficient raster image optimizer I have found is Compressor.io.
+There are many ways to optimize images, but the most efficient raster image optimizer I have found is Compressor.io, but if you have a whole site of images to optimize all at once then I would suggest using the wordpress plugin from Imagify.io.
 If you are really ready to take your image game to the next level, it’s probably time to start Using SVGs.

 2. Enable Compression

 You can check to see if your server is compressing your data here: http://www.whatsmyip.org/http-compression-test/